CityOfZion/neon-wallet-db/README.md

 # Light Wallet Database API

-This code runs a database that mirrors the NEO blockchain and serves APIs that don't exist anywhere else (for example, an API to get the full transaction history associated with an address).
+This code runs a database that mirrors the NEO blockchain and serves several APIs that don't exist anywhere else (for example, an API to get the full transaction history associated with an address).
 This API is likely a temporary measure as more public resources are built into [Neoscan](https://github.com/CityOfZion/neo-scan).

 ### STATUS: MainNet and TestNet are both fully synced and auto-updating.